Preserve Your Tooth and Restore Dental Function with a Root Canal Procedure

 If you are experiencing tooth pain or discomfort due to damage or infection, we may recommend a root canal procedure at our office in Bridgewater, VA.
 This treatment involves the removal and replacement of unhealthy tissue to restore the comfort and function of your tooth.
 Drs.
-Joe McIntyre, Dan Whiting, and Kelsey Rockey use gentle techniques and the latest methods and materials to provide a convenient, comfortable experience.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash use gentle techniques and the latest methods and materials to provide a convenient, comfortable experience.

 Signs You May Need a Root Canal Procedure

 When a tooth is damaged by either severe tooth decay or injury, infection can develop in the soft tissue (pulp) inside the tooth.
 If left untreated, the infection can lead to tooth loss and jawbone damage, but root canal therapy can preserve the exterior of your tooth, relieve pain, and prevent further complications or the need for a tooth extraction.